jaymhorsh/currency-converter/README.md

    `npm install && npm run dev`

-This command has to be ran in the terminal from the frontend folder and also on the backend folder to install the dependencies and run both the backend and the frontend server.
+This command has to be run in the terminal from the frontend folder and also on the backend folder to install the dependencies and run both the backend and the frontend server.
 The terminal will display the URLs for both your frontend server and backend server after running the commands.

 ## Docker
-This doesn't need you installing NodeJs or any dependencies on your machine.
+This doesn't need you to install NodeJs or any dependencies on your machine.
 All dependencies would be installed on the docker container.
 To successfully run this project on docker the following steps should be taken:

 1. Install and run docker desktop on your machine, to use docker technology